Se7en-dev/BroadcastX/README.md

 ## Installation and usage

-Clone the repository into your BDSX folder :
+Clone the repository into your plugins folder :

 ```git
 git clone https://github.com/Se7en-dev/BroadcastX.git